By Marcin Wojtyczka

 You should have batteries charged in case you have to start the engine or use water pumps.

 Ensure that the safety equipment is ready (EPIRB, PLB, PFDS and harness, VHF, Grab Bag, first aid kit etc.).
-This should generally be already checked as part of the passage prep but it will not harm to double check.
+This should generally be already checked as part of the passage prep, but it will not harm double-checking.

 Reef sails